wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-snake-copperback.md

 **Attacks (1/round)**

-<ins>Venomous</ins>.
+<ins>Venomous Bite</ins>.
 The copperback makes a melee attack (1D4).
 On a hit, the target must save or become poisoned.

 <span class="alchemy">**Copperback Venom**.
 Poison.
 Symptom: you fall asleep and nothing can wake you up for 4 hours. </span>